 Well, let’s get this right from the beginning.
-Do you mind to share some background about how and when you first got involved with DIY subculture and punk music?
+Do you mind sharing some background about how and when you first got involved with DIY subculture and punk music?

 Vice Squad would have been one of the first “UK82” (as it’s now known by) bands that I have gotten into, as that 7” was the first release on Riot City Records.
 Then came the mighty Blitz 7” Someone’s Gonna Die on No Future Records.
 If anybody reading this hasn’t heard that 7”, hit youtube now!